 The agreement will be valid for five (5) years from the effective date and shall continue in full force and effect, unless earlier terminated by either party, in accordance with the provisions contained in this agreement.
 Either party may terminate this agreement at any time after two years from the effective date upon 90 days prior written notice.

 The annual License and subscription fees may be reviewed and adjusted annually to reflect the percentage increases in the Consumer Price Index.
-The adjustments shall be effective on the first of the year however such adjustments shall be done after agreement by both parties that they are indeed necessary
+The adjustments shall be effective on the first of the year however such adjustments shall be done after agreement by both parties that they are indeed necessary.

+All other terms other than those varied herein shall be as per the Initial Contract.